stacks-network/rendezvous/README.md

 ---

+### Documentation

+For full documentation, see the official [Rendezvous Book](https://stacks-network.github.io/rendezvous/).

+---

 [^1]: Hughes, J. (2004). _Testing the Hard Stuff and Staying Sane_.
 In Proceedings of the ACM SIGPLAN Workshop on Haskell (Haskell '04).